5 Ways to Speed Up Your Immigration Case in 2025

 Tip 3: File a Service Request (If Your Case Is Delayed)

-If your application or petition has been pending beyond the average processing time published by USCIS for your specific form and field office or service center, you may be eligible to file a service request.
-You can check current processing times on the official USCIS Processing Times page: https://egov.uscis.gov/processing-times/ A service request is an internal inquiry submitted to USCIS that may prompt an officer to review your file and identify any administrative issues or delays.
+If your application or petition has been pending longer than the average processing time published by USCIS for the applicable form and field office or service center, you may be eligible to submit a service request.
+USCIS publishes current processing times on its Processing Times page.
+A service request is an internal inquiry submitted to USCIS that may prompt an officer to review your file and identify any administrative issues or delays.
 While submitting a service request does not guarantee immediate action, it is a formal and necessary step in escalating a delayed case.

 There are several types of service requests you can initiate.
-These include inquiries regarding case status for petitions that are outside the normal processing time, requests to correct typographical errors on official USCIS documents, and notifications regarding the non-receipt of notices or decision letters.
-Service requests can be submitted through the USCIS online portal (https://egov.uscis.gov/e-request/) or by contacting the USCIS Contact Center by phone (1-800- 375-5283).
+These include inquiries about case status for petitions that are outside normal processing times, requests to correct typographical errors on official USCIS documents, and notifications regarding the non-receipt of notices or decision letters.
+Service requests may be submitted through the USCIS online e-Request portal or by contacting the USCIS Contact Center at 1-800-375-5283.
 USCIS aims to resolve service requests within 15 calendar days from creation, addressing issues like cases pending beyond published processing times, typographical errors, or non-delivery of notices.
 Though not always effective in expediting the process, service requests serve as a documented effort to resolve delays and are often required before pursuing higher level escalation options.

 Tip 4: Request Expedited Processing